yerinadler/typescript-event-sourcing-sample-app/README.md

 To run the project, make sure you have these dependencies installed on your system

-> The `docker-compose.yml` containing all dependencies for running the project is provided.
+> The `docker-compose.yml` containing all dependencies for running the project is provided
-> but make sure you have at least 8GB of RAM available on your local machine before runnign
+> but make sure you have at least 8GB of RAM available on your local machine before running these dependencies
-> these dependencies.

 1. Node.js v8 or later
 2. Typescript with `tsc` command